lj020326/ansible-datacenter/doc/NOTES-WINDOWS.md

       [<CommonParameters>]
 ```

+### How to enable winRM for older powershell versions < v7.0
+If using older version of powershell, use [this script](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) to enable/setup winRM listeners.

 ### Verify connectivity [2]

 Before connecting to remote server it is necessary to test remote WINRM connectivity with PowerShell.
 We need to use Test- WS command for it.